 A weird topic for a song, to be sure, but what a line.

 The vocals never get to what happens next, though.
 Nonetheless, Reed makes this paranoid scenario into a beautiful song with brilliant piano melodies, handclaps, fingersnaps and a soaring backup vocal thanks to one David Bowie.
 In fact, if you didn’t know what the song was about, the damn thing might just move you to tears.

 Reed’s solo career was given an almighty boost when Team Bowie, enjoying huge success as Ziggy Stardust and the Spiders From Mars, decided to work with Reed on his second solo album Transformer, with the the wonky melodic magic of Satellite Of Love originally written during his final act as mainman of erstwhile proto-punk noise merchants The Velvet Underground.

-Bowie and Ronson (with a little help from producer Ken Scott) had given their New York anti-hero a new lease of life.
+Bowie and Ronson (with a little help from producer Ken Scott) gave their New York anti-hero a new lease of life with spectacular results.
 Being the most accomplished musician in the room, Ronno played both piano and recorder on this track.

 Over thirty years later, dance DJ outfit Groovefinder got their Dab Hands on the track and inexplicably, the song became a huge club hit in the summer of 2004, giving Reed only his second solo Top 10 single in the UK after Walk On The Wild Side (plus the all-star BBC version of Perfect Day in 1997, giving him a Transformer triumvirate in Britain).
 You can hear a lot more of The Dame’s emotional high-end backing vocals in the mix too.